wdlcameron/Thebes/README.md

 - Automatic creation of PASCAL-VOC labels from imageJ selections that are ready to be used for training
 - Preparation of the labels for training using a slightly modified training script from the lightnet module.

-## Warnings
-This program is still in early development and still needs to be optimized for a broader audience.
-Please let me know if there are any issues that pop up (or instructions are unclear) and I will do my best to address them!

 ## Quick Start